-- children from 13 months to under 20 years of age, to catch up.
+- children from 13 months up to and including 19 years of age, to catch up.

 Meningococcal B vaccination

 Immunisation against meningococcal serogroup B disease is available on private prescription, but is not available free under the National Immunisation Program schedule.
-This vaccine is recommended for high risk groups as identified above.
+This vaccine protects against about 76 per cent of B strain meningococcal serogroups, and is recommended for high risk groups as identified above.

 Meningococcal ACWY vaccination

-A free meningococcal ACWY vaccination program for gay and bisexual men (GBM) and men who have sex with men (MSM) living in Victoria, commenced on 11 December 2017 and ends on 31 December 2018.
+In Victoria, a free meningococcal ACWY vaccination program for men who have sex with men commenced on 11 December 2017 and ends on 31 December 2018.

-A free meningococcal ACWY vaccination program will commence in Victoria on 1 January 2018 for secondary school students in Year 10 (or age equivalent not attending school) and ends 31 December 2018.
+A free meningococcal ACWY vaccination program for secondary school students in Year 10 (or age equivalent not attending school) commenced in Victoria on 1 January 2018 and ends 31 December 2018.

-Immunisation against meningococcal serogroups A, C, W and Y is available in a four-in-one combined vaccine and can be purchased by anyone wishing to protect themselves or their family.
-This vaccine is recommended for high risk groups as identiied above,
+The ACWY vaccination is available for purchase by anyone wishing to protect themselves or their family.
+This vaccine is recommended for high risk groups as identified above.

 Pregnancy and meningococcal disease immunisation